-Welcome to the Grand Canyon & Sedona Tour
+Welcome to the Sedona & Grand Canyon Tours

 Witness the natural splendor of the Southwest with this combo tour of Sedona and the Grand Canyon.
 Experience Sedona’s spiritual power at huge red rock formations and discover why locals call this desert town a “cathedral without walls.”
 Tour the south rim of the Grand Canyon, one of the world’s natural wonders, and learn the history of the Hopi tribe who lived there.
 This tour combo is chock full of breathtaking vistas, unforgettable hikes, and hidden history.